cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

         .. method:: makeMeasures(meterStream=None, refStreamOrTimeRange=None, inPlace=False)

             Take a stream and partition all elements into measures based on one or more TimeSignature defined within the stream.
 If no TimeSignatures are defined, a default is used.
 This always creates a new stream with Measures, though objects are not copied from self stream.
 If `meterStream` is provided, this is used to establish a sequence of :class:`~music21.meter.TimeSignature` objects, instead of any found in the Stream.
+Alternatively, a TimeSignature object can be provided.
 If `refStreamOrTimeRange` is provided, this is used to provide minimum and maximum offset values, necessary to fill empty rests and similar.
 If `inPlace` is True, this is done in-place; if `inPlace` is False, this returns a modified deep copy.

             >>> sSrc = Stream()
             >>> sSrc.repeatAppend(note.Rest(), 3)